MicrosoftDocs/dataexplorer-docs/data-explorer/generate-lightingest-command.md

 To access the wizard:

-1. In the left menu of the [Azure Data Explorer web UI](https://dataexplorer.azure.com/), select **Query**.
+1. From the left menu, select **Query**.

-1. Select the database where you want to ingest the data.
+1. Right-click on the database where you want to ingest the data.

-1. Right-click on the selected database.
 From the options, select **Ingest data**.

     :::image type="content" source="media/ingestion-wizard-new-table/ingest-new-data-database-menu.png" alt-text="Ingest new data.":::